• Duration18 Days / 17 Nights

 • Kanchenjunga Trekking permits and documentation fee.

-• All local taxes airport taxes for domestic flight,
+• All local taxes and airport taxes for domestic flights,

 What's Excluded